damianbaar/re-define/README.md

 ## re-define
 Let's `re-define` something ... without any configuration ... just do the magic for me.

-Easy way to convert AMD and CommonJS projects to one plain javascript bundle wrapped in `UMD`.
+Easy way to convert AMD and CommonJS projects to one bundle wrapped in `UMD`.

 ### Why
 * to get decent encapsulation, registering a bundle not a part